tibdex/autosquash/README.md

 # Why squash and merge?

-Autosquash favors squash and merge over regular merge or rebase and merge for the follwing reasons:
+Autosquash favors squash and merge over regular merge or rebase and merge for the following reasons:

 ## GitHub is merge oriented rather than rebase oriented